-President Clinton's receipt of the presumed remains of U.S. servicemen during his trip to Vietnam was a symbol of the increased resources devoted by Vietnam to POW/MIA research and analysis in recent years.
+In recent years, the United States and Vietnam have devoted increased resources to POW/MIA research and analysis.
 By 1998 a substantial permanent staff in Vietnam was deeply involved in frequent searches of aircraft crash sites and discussions with local Vietnamese witnesses throughout the country.
 The Vietnamese authorities also had allowed U.S. analysts access to numerous POW/MIA-related archives and records.
 The U.S. Defense Department has reciprocated by allowing Vietnamese officials access to U.S. records and maps to assist their search for Vietnamese MIAs.
 The increased efforts have led to substantial understanding about the fate of several hundred of the over 2,000 Americans still unaccounted for in Indochina.
-On September 21, 1998, U.S. Ambassador to Vietnam Peterson told the media in reference to Americans still listed as missing from the Vietnam War that "...it is very, very, very unlikely that you would expect to see any live Americans discovered in Vietnam, Cambodia, or Laos."
-He noted that investigations of 121 reported sightings of missing Americans have ended in a "zero outcome, not even a trace."
-Official U.S. policy, however, does not "remove a name from the rolls" of those unaccounted for unless remains are identified.
+On September 21, 1998, U.S. Ambassador to Vietnam Peterson told the media in reference to Americans still listed as missing from the Vietnam War that "...it is very, very unlikely that you would expect to see any live Americans discovered in Vietnam, Cambodia, or Laos."
+Official U.S. policy, however, does not remove a name from the rolls of those unaccounted for unless remains are identified.
 (For more on the POW/MIA issue, see CRS Issue Brief IB92101, POWs and MIAs: Status and Accounting Issues.)